handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 2) Click Window -> Fast Script Reload -> Force Reload to trigger
 3) or call `FastScriptReloadManager.TriggerReloadForChangedFiles()` method from code

-### [Live-Reload] Hot Reload over Network
+### [Live-Reload] Hot-Reload over Network
-With on-device build, your changes will be distributed over the network.
+With on-device build, your code changes will be distributed over the network in real-time.

 By default running application will send a broadcast and try to discover editor running the tool.

 Broadcast is initiated from device where build is running on (not from editor) - this means device running editor needs to allow the connection.

-#### [Live-Reload] Troubleshooting network issues
+### [Live-Reload] Troubleshooting network issues

-If for whatever reason that behaviour doesn't work, please:
+If for whatever reason reload over network doesn't work, please:

 1) go to 'Window -> Live Script Reload -> Options/Network'
 2) make sure port used is not already used by any other application
-3) make sure your FW allows connections on that port
+3) make sure your Firewall allows connections on that port
-4) If you think broadcast discovery will not work in your scenario it's best to specify IP Address explicitly
+4) If you think broadcast doesn't work in your network it's best to specify IP Address explicitly (tick 'Force specific UP address for clients to receive Hot-Reload updates' and add IP)
    - this will allow client (build on device) connect directly to specified address

-#### [Live-Reload] Connected Client
+### [Live-Reload] Connected Client
 In playmode, message will be logged when clients connects.
-Also Network page in options will display connected client, eg Android phone could be identified as:
+Also Options/Network will display connected client, eg Android phone could be identified as:

 `SM-100232 connected from 192.189.168.68:12548`

 **Only 1 client can be connected at any time.**

+### [Live-Reload] Testing with Editor
+By default, editor will reflect any changes you made without using network.
+If you want to force editor to behave as networked client:
+1) Press play
+2) Find DontDestroyOnLoadObject 'NetworkedAssemblyChangesLoader' -
+3) tick 'IsDebug'
+4) tick 'Editor Acts as Remote Client'
+5) enable NetworkedAssemblyChangesLoader component

 ### Managing file exclusions
+Files can be excluded from auto-compilation.

 #### via 'Project' context menu
 1) Right click on any *.cs file